Max Harris (poet): Angry Penguins

-Later life
+Later life and death

 Harris ran the Mary Martin Bookshop in Adelaide with his university friend Mary Maydwell Martin.
 They published a monthly newsletter with literary criticism, comment and book reviews.
 After Mary Martin moved to India, Harris expanded the book chain across Australia and Hong Kong.
 The chain pioneered the remaindered book industry in Australia by offering quality titles at reasonable prices.
 Harris fought the stranglehold which overseas publishers had on the Australian book market, taking on major publishing houses to ensure accessibly-priced books for Australian readers.
 The Mary Martin chain was sold to Macmillan in the late 1970s.

 Harris founded and co-edited the Australian Book Review and another literary journal, Australian Letters, which continued the practice of commissioning artists to illustrate poetry.
 He was also, together with Geoffrey Dutton and Brian Stonier, a founder of Sun Books.
 Harris published his poetry privately, although it was often included in classic Australian anthologies.

 He became a long-serving and controversial columnist for The Australian, with many of his "Browsing" columns later published in book form.
 It was in this context that he was dubbed "Australia's Cultural Catalyst".
 He also wrote columns for Adelaide newspapers.
 Harris campaigned against censorship, and was an early voice in the Australian republican movement.

 Although he was not a Catholic, Harris championed the then little-known nun and teacher, Mary MacKillop, founder of the Josephite order, calling her "a saint for all Australians".
 He became a prominent lay spokesman for her canonisation.
 Josephite nuns visited Harris in later life when he was ill.
 His ashes lie in a park between the Mary MacKillop College and the Josephite Convent in Adelaide.

+He died on 13 January 1995.

 A collection of his work was published posthumously by the National Library of Australia as The Angry Penguin.

+Recognition and honours

-Harris was made an Officer of the Order of Australia.
-The Alumni Association of Adelaide University awarded him the title of "Father of Modernism in the Australian Arts".
+Harris was made an Officer of the Order of Australia in 1989.

+In 1993 he was presented with the University of Adelaide Award.